Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Development-Status.md

 -   ⚪ **QoL (Feature)**: Add lane icons to clashchannel, predictrole and team-analysis.
 -   ⚪ **QoL (Feature)**: New layout for `/stats predictrole`
 -   ⚪ **Feature**: Lane roles: roles that are assigned to registered players based on what lanes they played in recent games.
--   ⚪ **QoL (Feature)**: Rank Roles (Free, Premium and Peak-Elo): Add a "unranked/In Placements" role to the bottom of ranks that shows at season start & unranked players
+-   ⚪ **QoL (Feature)**: Rank Roles (Free & Premium): Add a "unranked/In Placements" role to the bottom of ranks that shows at season start & unranked players

 <br>